Oakwood

 Carmel Terrace

 Carmel Terrace in Framingham, Massachusetts, is the newest RSCJ senior living community.
-Five RSCJ formerly residing at Abba House in the Boston area, moved to this community in the summer of 2023.
+Five RSCJ in the Boston area moved to the community in the summer of 2023 and now six RSCJ currently reside at Carmel Terrace.
 The sisters live independently and also enjoy a community gathering space for prayer and celebrations.

 Teresian House